Take-Two Q2 2025 net revenues hit $1.77B

 Related articles

-• Rockstar employee claims recent layoffs were deliberate union busting
+• Rockstar employee claims recent layoffs were straight-up union busting

 Gaming Industry

-Rockstar employee claims recent layoffs were deliberate union busting
+Rockstar employee claims recent layoffs were straight-up union busting

 • By Mik Dzisko